 At the end of the program, measure the onboarding experience to identify what's working and what you can change to onboard employees better.

-Automating the Personal Care Assistant (PCA) Onboarding Process
+How Do You Automate the Personal Care Assistant (PCA) Onboarding Process?

 Automation streamlines how your human resources department onboards new staff to maintain compliance and improve retention.
 Onboarding software such as ops.work allows you to: